 'Adventures of place meet and mingle with adventures of the body.
 This is by no means a reliable or frequent encounter in contemporary poetry… The tension in these poems is also their intent: they are discovering and making a private world which also manages, with real grace, to be inclusive and engaging' – Eavan Boland.

-Katie Donovan reads three poems
+Katie Donovan reads seven poems

 Katie Donovan reads seven poems from Rootling: New & Selected Poems (2010): ‘Butter’, 'Yearn On', 'Stitching’, ‘Day of the Dead, New Orleans’, 'Rootling' and ‘Buying a Body’.
 Pamela Robertson-Pearce filmed Katie Donovan reading her poems at her home in Dalkey, Co.
 Dublin, in June 2009.
 This film is from the DVD-anthology In Person: World Poets, filmed and edited by Pamela Robertson-Pearce and Neil Astley (Bloodaxe Books, 2017).